treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 categories:
 ---

 Have you ever wanted to combine two or more dictionaries in Python?

-I'm going to show you the most Pythonic way to do this.
+There are multiple ways to solve this problem: some are awkward, some are inaccurate, and most require multiple lines of code.

+Let's walk through the different ways of solving this problem and discuss which is the most [Pythonic][].

 ## Our Problem

+Before we can discuss solutions, we need to clearly define our problem.

 Our code has two dictionaries: `user_context` and `global_context`.
 We want to merge these two dictionaries into a new dictionary called `context`.